Dysgraphia

 Dysgraphia is not:

-• Secondary to a medial condition (e.g. meningitis, significant head trauma, brain trauma).
+• Secondary to a medical condition (e.g., meningitis, significant head trauma, brain trauma)